gravitational/gravity/docs/6.x/cluster.md

 ## Updating a Cluster

-Cluster updates can get quite complicated for complex cloud applications composed of multiple micro-services.
+Cluster upgrades can get quite complicated for complex cloud applications composed of multiple micro-services.
 On a high level, there are two major layers that will need periodic updating: